divanvisagie/batlab/SPEC.md

 * Not a general battery diagnostics tool.
 * Not a background agent or automated scheduler.
 * No kernel patching or vendor firmware juggling.
-* No automatic environment setup or reproducibility controls.
+* No automatic system configuration - user manually configures system.

 ---